AlibabaCloudDocs/alikafka/intl.en-US/User guide/Tags/Overview.md

 -   Each tag consists of a key-value pair.
 -   A tag must have a unique tag key.

-    For example, an ECS instance is bound to the `city:shanghai` tag.
-If the instance is subsequently bound to the `city:newyork` tag, the `city:shanghai` tag is automatically unbound from the instance.
+    For example, the `city:shanghai` tag is bound to a Message Queue for Apache Kafka instance.
+If you want to bind the `city:newyork` tag to the instance, the `city:shanghai` tag is automatically unbound from the instance.

--   Tag information is not shared across regions.
+-   Tags are not shared across regions.
 For example, tags created in the China \(Hangzhou\) region are not visible to the China \(Shanghai\) region.
 -   Tags are deleted when they are not bound to any resources.
--   For more information about the best practices for tag design, see [Best practices for tag design](/intl.en-US/Best Practices/Best practices for tag design.md).
+-   For more information about how to design tag keys and values, see [Best practices for tag design](/intl.en-US/Best Practices/Best practices for tag design.md).

 ## Limits

--   Up to 20 tags can be bound to a resource.
+-   A maximum of 20 tags can be bound to a resource.
 -   A tag can be bound to a maximum of 50 resources.
 -   A maximum of 20 tags can be bound or unbound at a time.